 Loading the player reg...

-From the February 21 edition of Fox News' The Kelly File:
+In the March 13 edition of Fox News' The Kelly File:

 Loading the player reg...